 Nissan’s legendary S-chassis lineup absolutely dominated the world of drifting for years.
 Even today you’ll see a bunch of these cars drifting at popular events across the globe.

 The legendary Nissan S-Chassis came by many names; 180SX, 200SX, and 240SX, respectively.
 They were each sold in different markets — Japan, Europe, and North America.
 Japan also released theirs under the Silvia name too.

 The S13 (240SX) is the best of the three S-Chassis cars over the years.
 Some may argue that the later model S15 was the best of the three since it was the last S-Chassis model produced until 2002.
 However, you won’t be able to legally import these into the US until 2024.

 The S13 sold in Europe and Japan got the legendary SR20DET engine while the one sold in North America came with the KA24DE engine.
 That’s why most S13 owners in the US end up engine-swapping these, with LS swaps becoming more and more common.
-Earlier models in Japan also came with the lesser known but ever reliable CA18DET.
+Earlier models in Japan also came with the lesser-known but ultra-reliable CA18DET.

 If you want to buy one of these, be sure to find a stock, unmodified example, even though it may be hard to come across.

-Finding these cars will involve a lot of research and patience, but it will be well worth your time.
+Finding these cars will require research and patience, but it will be well worth your time.

 Honda Prelude (4th Generation)

 Engine: Naturally Aspirated 2.2L Inline-4 H22A1

 Torque: 153 lb-ft @5500 rpm